ONLYOFFICE/onlyoffice-nextcloud/README.md

 ## Installing ONLYOFFICE Docs

-You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Nextcloud and any end clients (version 4.2.7 and later are supported for use with the app).ONLYOFFICE Document Server must also be able to POST to Nextcloud directly.
+You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Nextcloud and any end clients.
+ONLYOFFICE Document Server must also be able to POST to Nextcloud directly.

-Starting with version 4.3.0, ONLYOFFICE Document Server and Nextcloud can be installed either on different computers, or on the same machine.
+ONLYOFFICE Document Server and Nextcloud can be installed either on different computers, or on the same machine.
 If you use one machine, set up a custom port for Document Server as by default both ONLYOFFICE Document Server and Nextcloud work on port 80.

 You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition with pro features.